Islamic calendar

 How is the start of Ramadan determined?

-The start of Ramadan is determined by the sighting of the new crescent moon (hilal) marking the 1st of the Islamic month of Ramadan.
-Some countries follow local moon sighting, while others follow astronomical calculations or the Saudi Arabian announcement.
+The start of Ramadan is determined by the sighting of the new crescent moon (hilal) marking the 1st of Ramadan.
+Some countries follow local moon sighting, while others use astronomical calculations or regional religious announcements.

 Who is exempt from fasting during Ramadan?

-Those exempt include: children who haven't reached puberty, the elderly, pregnant or breastfeeding women, travelers on long journeys, those who are physically or mentally ill, and women during menstruation.
-Many must make up missed fasts later (Qada) or provide Fidyah (feeding a poor person for each missed day).
+Those exempt include children who have not reached puberty, the elderly, pregnant or breastfeeding women, travelers on long journeys, those who are ill, and women during menstruation.
+Many must make up missed fasts later or provide fidyah, depending on their situation.

 Why does Ramadan move to different dates each year?

-The Islamic Hijri calendar is a lunar calendar with approximately 354 days — about 11 days shorter than the 365-day Gregorian solar calendar.
-This causes Ramadan to shift earlier by roughly 11 days each year, cycling through all four seasons over a period of about 33 years.
+The Islamic Hijri calendar is a lunar calendar with about 354 days, roughly 11 days shorter than the Gregorian solar calendar.
+That is why Ramadan shifts earlier each year and moves through all seasons over time.

 What is the significance of Eid al-Fitr?